The Great Dane Golden Retriever mix is affectionately known as a Labradane or Great Golden Dane.

 For example, the Golden Chow Retriever is a nice medium sized dog with similar characteristics.

-Or you could go with a completely different breed, like a Labrador Retriever.
+Or you could go with a completely different breed, like a Labrador Retriever, or a German Shepherd Husky mix.

 Great Dane Golden Retriever Mix Rescues